-- .1 Conform to requirements of all authorities having jurisdiction. - .2 Comply with applicable requirements of CSA S350-M "Code of Practice for Safety in Demolition of Structures". - .3 Work of this Contract shall be executed by an approved company having a minimum of five (5) years continuous experience and able to deploy adequate equipment and skilled personnel to complete work expediently in an efficient and orderly manner. - .4 Perform cutting and coring, where applicable, by a firm specializing in this type of work, able to produce evidence of successful completion of similar work over a period of at least five (5) years immediately prior to date of contract. - .5 Apply for, secure, arrange and pay for all permits, notices and inspections necessary for proper execution and completion of work in this Section. - .6 The Board will provide and pay for the building permit and plumbing permit
+- .1 Conform to requirements of all authorities having jurisdiction. - .2 Comply with applicable requirements of CSA S350-M "Code of Practice for Safety in Demolition of Structures". - .3 Work of this Contract shall be executed by an approved company having a minimum of five (5) years continuous experience and able to deploy adequate equipment and skilled personnel to complete work expediently in an efficient and orderly manner. - .4 Perform cutting and coring, where applicable, by a firm specializing in this type of work, able to produce evidence of successful completion of similar work over a period of at least five (5) years immediately prior to date of contract. - .5 Apply for, secure, arrange and pay for all permits, notices and inspections necessary for proper execution and completion of work in this Section.

-.1 Prevent movement or settlement of adjacent work.
+- .1 Prevent movement or settlement of adjacent work.
 Provide and place bracing or shoring and be responsible for safety and support of such work.
-Be liable for any such movement or settlement, and any damage or injury caused.

-- .2 Cease operations and notify Consultant if safety of any adjacent work or structure appears to be endangered.
+Be liable for any such movement or settlement, and any damage or injury caused. - .2 Cease operations and notify Consultant if safety of any adjacent work or structure appears to be endangered.
 Take all precautions to support the structure.
-Do not resume operations until reviewed with the Consultant. - .3 Prevailing weather conditions and weather forecasts shall be considered.
-Demolition work shall not proceed when weather conditions constitute a hazard to the workers and site. - .4 Prevent damage of surrounding vegetation by construction.
-Install tree protection barriers to trees that are scheduled to remain, as detailed on the drawings. - .5 Prevent debris from blocking surface drainage inlets and mechanical and electrical systems which remain in operation. - .6 Temporarily suspended work that is without continuous supervision shall be closed to prevent entrance of unauthorized persons.
+Do not resume operations until reviewed with the Consultant. - .3 Prevent debris from blocking surface drainage inlets and mechanical and electrical systems which remain in operation. - .4 Temporarily suspended work that is without continuous supervision shall be closed to prevent entrance of unauthorized persons.

-1.10 REMAINING AND ADJACENT STRUCTURES
+1.8 REMAINING AND ADJACENT STRUCTURES